 Mohan decided to give himself more time to recover from his failures in his attempts towards devotion.
 His attempts towards controlling his mind were going in vain repeatedly.
 Meanwhile, he continued to do well in his studies and compliments and praises continued to come his way from his teachers and relatives.
-His parents continued to be proud of their kids, whom they thought to be a marvellous kid.
+His parents continued to be proud of their kids, whom they thought to be a marvelous kid.

 After pondering for few days, Mohan came to the conclusion that perhaps his mind was still not ready to be dedicated in the devotion of the mother and Shiva.
 He must dedicate his devotion to some others deity, meditating on whom would not lead his mind to ever think about gender or any sexual ideas.
 After some thinking, he decided Lord Hanuman, the monkey God, to be the one whom he should worship.
 Lord Hanuman represents the energy of devotion and service towards thes Master through all physical, mental and emotional prowess.